 Sergio Jiménez Lacima is a prolific composer and conductor for films, TV, Video Games and Concert Music.
 Born in Spain, he began his music studies very early, at the age of 3.
 He is a Summa Cum Laude graduate in Film Scoring and Video Game Scoring at the Berklee College of Music (Boston, MA), where he studied with a full scholarship granted by SGAE and Berklee.
-He has a Masters Degree in Orchestral Conducting and two Bachelor Degrees in Piano Performance and Orchestral Conducting, all earned in Spain.
+He has a Certificate in Orchestral Conducting and two Bachelor Degrees in Piano Performance and Orchestral Conducting, all earned in Spain.
 He is also a graduate from the ASCAP Television & Film Scoring Workshop with Richard Bellis, held annually in Los Angeles.

 As a composer, he has won several National and International Composition Contests with works for symphonic band and chamber music.
 He has received several awards and honors as: Candidate for Best Original Score at the 2014 Goya Awards (Spanish equivalent to the Oscars), Best Comedy Composer at the LA Web Fest, Nominee and Finalist at the II Aragon Cinema “Simon Awards”, Nominee and Finalist for the VI Jerry Goldsmith Awards, the ASCAP Foundation Steve Kaplan TV & Film Studies Scholarship, the Recording Musicians Association of Los Angeles Grant (RMALA), the “Michael Kamen Award” and First Prize for best final project at Berklee, among others.